oddbird/oddleventy/content/blog/2021/containerqueries.md

 }
 ```

 The `contain` property is part of the existing [CSS Containment Module](https://drafts.csswg.org/css-contain/).
-The `layout` value activates [layout contaiment](https://drafts.csswg.org/css-contain/#valdef-contain-layout) on the container, which ensures that "nothing outside can affect its internal layout, and vice versa." `Size` also [currently exists](https://drafts.csswg.org/css-contain/#size-containment) as a value for the `contain` property, and enables laying out a containment box without accounting for its descendents in either the inline or block axes.
+The `layout` value activates [layout containment](https://drafts.csswg.org/css-contain/#valdef-contain-layout) on the container, which ensures that "nothing outside can affect its internal layout, and vice versa." `Size` also [currently exists](https://drafts.csswg.org/css-contain/#size-containment) as a value for the `contain` property, and enables laying out a containment box without accounting for its descendants in either the inline or block axes.

 ```scss
 article,